May 15th, 2025 (6:00 pm to 7:30 pm)

 - Understanding the consequences of herbicide use, the importance of doing it right, and alternative methods through IPM

-- Potential for lasting impacts from herbicide on our aquatic resources
+- Potential for herbicides to impact our aquatic resources

 - Reducing non-point source pollution to improve water quality via Flathead Biological Station’s Montana Pesticide Stewardship Program